Is Puerto Rico’s Hurrican Maria Trump’s Katrina?

 Unknown to many, Puerto Rico was a lovely tax haven (see: Tax Haven Paradise Papers) for the pharmaceutical companies.
 It was far cheaper for them to make their drugs on the island because there was no federal tax on Puerto Rican operations.
-One small town on the island, Barceloneta, had 14 pharmaceutical companies, including the manufacturer for Viagra.
-This led for the mayor of that city to proudly say, “We’re responsible for a lot of good moments.”
+One small town on the island, Barceloneta, had 14 pharmaceutical companies, including the manufacturer of Viagra.
+This led to the mayor of that city to proudly say, “We’re responsible for a lot of good moments.”
 Then, for some reason in the late 1990s, Congress decided it wasn’t going to allow this tax haven any longer and began scaling back all the tax exemptions and ended them in 2006.

 Puerto Rico’s economy then tanked, and it still hasn’t recovered.
 This is especially troubling with the increase in popularity of health supplements including HairLossable, which supplies hair loss treatments.
 There are other companies that provide weight loss tablets, fish oil, amino acids, immune system boosters, etc., all with manufacturing in Puerto Rico.

 After hurricane Maria slammed into the island, many were wondering why neighboring countries didn’t send aid to Puerto Rico.
 Where was their compassion?
 Well, they wanted to, it is just the US mainland just doesn’t like Puerto Rico that much.
 Back in 1920, the Merchant Marine Act was enacted which states only U.S. vessels can take goods between Puerto Rico and the US mainland.
 This means that ships from other countries could not dock in Puerto Rico’s ports.
 The products and relief Puerto Rico needed to survive could not be delivered.
 Why?
 Because it was against the law and President Trump refused to remove the law, even temporarily.